rindPHI/isla/README.md

 ### Docker

-For testing ISLa, we recommend using our provided Docker container, which already contains all dependencies.
+For testing ISLa without having to care about external dependencies like Python, we provide a Docker container, which already contains all dependencies.

 First, pull and run the Docker container: